 Assault Fitness (LifeCore) caters to elite athletes.
 They’ve been making fitness equipment since the late 1990s.
 Their flagship products—the Assault Bike Classic and Assault Bike Elite—are 2 of the best air bikes on the market today.

-Air Bike Reviews & Recommendations for 2018
+Air Bike Reviews & Recommendations

 Best Air Bike Overall — Schwinn Airdyne Pro